 Clever thinking on the engine front

-He added: ‘The roll of drawings just happened to be those of the X9 engine gearbox which were fully dimensioned but without any tolerances.
+He added: ‘The roll of drawings just happened to be those of the DX engine gearbox which were fully dimensioned but without any tolerances.
 Now here was something for a fledgling engineer to get his teeth into.
 The engine consisted of a cast-iron cylinder block (in which the cylinders were all Siamesed (there was no cooling water channel between adjacent cylinders), a separate aluminium crankcase and aluminium cylinder head with overhead camshaft.

 ‘What was really exceptional was that the alternator was arranged in somewhat motor cycle fashion in that there was a stator sitting in a housing with a magnetic rotor on an extension from the crankshaft.
 It was necessary to maintain a gap between rotor and stator of .030 +/- .010inch.
 And this is where the tolerancing was most critical.

 ‘Going through the tolerance build up we had crank case drillings to drop gear housing drillings, drop gear housing drillings to clutch housing drillings, clutch housing drillings to an extension case, extension case to alternator housing, alternator housing to alternator fixing and alternator fixing to alternator bore.
-Under normally stringent dimensional control our clearance between rotor and stator has already disappeared.’
+Under normally stringent dimensional control our clearance between rotor and stator had already disappeared.’

 Such tight tolerances